Timinator2000/techio-algo-x/19 - 2025 and beyond/11 - pips.md

 # Strategy

 In August 2025, the *New York Times* launched a [daily logic game called **Pips**](https://www.nytimes.com/games/pips), where players place dominoes onto a grid to satisfy a set of logical conditions defined across different regions.
-Just a few months later, [@VizGhar](https://www.codingame.com/profile/c152bee9fe8dc90ac4f6b84505b59ebb9086993) used the [CodinGame Game Engine SDK](https://www.codingame.com/playgrounds/25775/codingame-sdk-documentation/introduction) to turn Pips into a solo-game coding challenge — your task is to write an algorithm that can solve any Pips puzzle automatically.
+Less than a month later, [@VizGhar](https://www.codingame.com/profile/c152bee9fe8dc90ac4f6b84505b59ebb9086993) used the [CodinGame SDK](https://www.codingame.com/playgrounds/25775/codingame-sdk-documentation/introduction) to turn Pips into a solo-game coding challenge — your task is to write a program that can solve any Pips puzzle automatically.

 The overall difficulty of this challenge falls on the easier end of “medium.”
 Some light optimization will be required for the hardest test cases.
 Pips offers an excellent opportunity to sharpen both your **Algorithm X** techniques and your **object-oriented analysis and design** skills.